yasserab01/yasserab01/README.md

 # Yasser Abassi

 ## 👋 Introduction
 Hello!
 I'm Yasser Abassi, an engineering student specializing in computer science from Casablanca, Morocco.
 I'm deeply passionate about web and mobile development, with a keen interest in secure development practices and DevOps to enhance efficiency and collaboration in projects.
-I'm currently seeking end-of-study internships (PFE) to further enrich my skills.

 ## 📫 How to reach me
 - Email: yasserabassi05@gmail.com